PhilBeaufort/Dynamic_Wallpapers_KDE/README.md

 # Light/Dark Wallpapers

 This repository contains KDE wallpaper folders and a helper script to convert and install them locally.
+The wallpaper used are from this repo: https://github.com/manishprivet/dynamic-gnome-wallpapers

 ## Use the existing wallpapers